HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 Current Snapshot |

-To explore your services with these HAL Explorer demos, they have to enable CORS.
-When you want to explore a Spring-based service (e.g. running on localhost), you could (temporarily) add a simple CORS Filter to your service.
-For more options, see section Development Server.
+To explore your services with these HAL Explorer demos, they must enable CORS.
+When you want to explore a Spring-based service (e.g., running on localhost), you can (temporarily) add a simple CORS Filter to your service.
+For more options, see the Development Server section.

-You can also play with the latest snapshot version of HAL Explorer.
+You can also experiment with the latest snapshot version of HAL Explorer.

-If you want to use a released version of HAL Explorer in a Java-based project, you could define a dependency to the HAL Explorer WebJar.
+If you want to use a released version of HAL Explorer in a Java-based project, you can define a dependency to the HAL Explorer WebJar.

 <dependency>